 In school, your teachers probably warned that using informal language was one of the fastest ways to get a low grade on a paper.
 But, once you’re writing outside of academia, an element of casualness could be one of the most worthy ways to connect with readers.
-Below, we’ll cover some techniques to strike a sweet spot with the language used, plus go over other ways to help readers relate to what you say.
+Below, we’ll cover some techniques to write conversational content, plus go over other ways to make your blog more relatable.

 Speak Directly to the Reader and Get Descriptive